mossgreen/mossgreen.github.io/_posts/2018-10-06-Handling-Date-Time-in-Java.md

 UTC: coordinated universal time
 Unix epoch time: 1970-01-01T00:00:00Z (midnight at the start of January 1, 1970 GMT/UTC)
+DST: Daylight Saving Time

 ## Archeology

+Why use a class to represent dates rather than a built-in type?

 ### Java Date since Java 1.0

 - `java.util.Date` in Java 1.0
 - It has no concept of time zone
+- It doesn’t represent a date, but a point in time with millisecond precision
-- It's intended to reflect UTC, it may not do so exactly, depending on the host environment of the Java Virtual Machine.
+- It's intended to reflect UTC, it may not do so exactly, depending on the host environment of the Java Virtual Machine
 - The class Date represents a specific instant in time, with millisecond precision.
 So, The new Java 8 `java.time.Instant` is the equivalent class to the classic `java.util.Date`.
 - It represents the number of seconds passed since the Unix epoch time
 - Years start from 1900
 - months are zero-index based
+- the `toString()` method is quite misleading because it includes the JVM’s default time zone

 ### java.sql.Date since Java 1.1